A.G. Carrick (trading as Highgrove Gardens)

 We retain this information as part of our financial records according to legislative requirements (six financial years) and whilst the customer continues to use our service.

-If you register to receive our e-newsletter
+If you register to be on our mailing list

 If you enter a competition, prize draw or raffle

 When entering any of our contests, prize draws or raffles, we collect your name, e-mail address and mailing address.
 If you win, we will send the prize to the address entered and notify you by e-mail.
 When you enter a contest, prize draw or raffle, you will be asked if you would like to be included on our mailing list to receive notice of promotions, special offers and new additions to the website.
 You may unsubscribe from this list by following the unsubscribe instructions in any e-mail received.
 We rely on legitimate interests to process your personal data for this purpose.
 We will retain records relating to competition entries for up to 12 months after the competition has been closed and the winners announced.